oscilios/system_logger/README.md

 # example
 - use Logger if you don't mind allocating memory
-- use RtLogger if you care about allocating memory
+- use RtLogger if you care about memory allocations

 ```cpp